 The free package includes only proxy servers and is limited both in download speed and traffic (only 10 GB per month).

-Premium package is much more appealing – you can get a static IP, your traffic is encrypted via 256-bit cypher with 4096-bit key, split tunneling allows you to differentiate, which applications use VPN and
+Premium package is much more appealing – you can get a static IP, your traffic is encrypted via 256-bit cypher with 4096-bit key, split tunneling allows you to differentiate, which applications use VPN and which do not.

 Additional features include proprietary firewall and adblocker, so really Windscribe offers a comprehensive package to improve your experience of web-surfing and your security.